 - 2 teaspoons baking powder

-- Drop by rounded tablespoons onto ungreased cookie sheets.
-Bake 9-10 minutes or until lightly browned.
+- Drop the cookie dough by rounded tablespoons onto ungreased cookie sheets.

 Recipe Source: from Debbie R. via Aunt Marilyn

 Recipe originally published April 2008; updated with new photos, commentary and recipe notes.